 We recommend you make a dentist appointment twice a year to ensure optimal oral health, but patients that are more susceptible to gum disease or cavities should consider more frequent visits.

-Contact Lifetime Dentistry at Short Pump in Richmond, Virginia at 804-360-8890 for more information on what to expect at your first checkup, or continue reading below!
+Contact Lifetime Dentistry at Short Pump in Henrico, Virginia at 804-360-8890 for more information on what to expect at your first checkup, or continue reading below!

 Smile and Relax

 Let’s face it… few things are more tedious than the process of scheduling and attending an appointment, dental or otherwise.
 That’s why we promise to make you comfortable, treat you with the utmost respect, and help you get on with your day.
 We pride ourselves on being friendly, understanding people who know what you are going through, and we promise to support you every step of the way!

 First, you should schedule a dentist appointment (online, over the phone, or in-person).
 Be sure to set reminders on your phone or even a physical calendar so you don’t miss your appointment!
 Then, at your initial appointment, we'll perform a thorough oral exam, take x-rays, and check for issues such as tooth decay, gum disease, and other problems that can affect not only your mouth but your overall health.
 Lastly, we’ll discuss personalized treatment options that can help you achieve and maintain optimal oral health.

 Below, you will find things to expect from a typical dental cleaning appointment: